Wildlander-mod/Support/Docs/ModdingUltSky.md

 Close mod organizer - and use the launcher to start the game.

 ---

+## Known Mod Issues/Incompatibilities

+The following Types of mods are NOT Compatible. (cause game breaking bugs)
+> * Any Alternate start mod.
+(Ultimate Skyrim reborn is included in the list, which acts as a alternate start mod)
+> * Any Mod which affects the perk trees E.g. Ordinator
+> * Truly Absorb Dragon Souls, DSAMG - Dragon Soul Absorb More Glorious and Dragon Remains (prevents the main quest from firing upon killing a dragon)
+> * UltSky Starting items for 4.0.6hf2 (Breaks Ultimate Skyrim reborn, character wont teleport after creating and doesn’t have the promised items anyway!)
+> * New Races                          (unless requiem patch available) Requiem won’t start and will return you to the main menu.

+The following Mods are extremely script heavy, Will possibly break your game.
+> *  Enhanced Blood Textures (known to cause fps degradation/script bloat)
+> *  Open Cities (also requires a tonne of manual patching)
+> *  Sexlab Seperate Orgasms (known to cause fps degradation/script bloat)

+The following types of mods have Issues
+> *  New creatures/enemies/NPC's/followers   (unless requiem patch available) - Note: for enemies - they are generally added as unleveled, and in requiem this means they are always level 1. for NPC's and Followers - they will be missing the requiem perks and may also be unleveled (ergo level 1)
+> *  Dead NPC Body Cleaner Remover (caused Immortal Vampires when you attempt to burn them, also causes civil war patrols to scream like banshee's)
+> *  Important Information Overhaul (Just doesn’t work with our ENB)
+> *  New Quest area mods   (unless requiem patch available) - Note: This is because new area's generally add new creatures/enemies/NPC's and followers

+---

 ## Graphics Overhaul Guide

 The discord staff have updated the old Rodricktech graphics guide to 4.0.7.